MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 ---
-title: ISV Extensibility for Microsoft Copilot
+title: Creating Generative AI Experiences with the Microsoft Cloud: A Guide for ISVs
-description: "This document explores the ISV extensibility story for Microsoft Copilot, and how ISVs can leverage the different aspects of the platform to create innovative and engaging experiences for users."
+description: "This article explores options for ISVs to extend Microsoft Copilots and how ISVs can leverage the different aspects of the Microsoft Cloud to create innovative and engaging AI experiences for users."
 author: willstan
-ms.author: eringuthrie
+ms.author: willstan
 ms.service: cloud-for-industries
 ms.topic: overview
 ms.date: 22/03/2024

-#customer intent: As a developer, I want to understand how ISVs can leverage Microsoft Copilot to create value-added solutions for their customers.
+#customer intent: As a developer, I want to understand how ISVs can leverage Microsoft Cloud to extend or create copilots to create value-added solutions for their end customers.

 ---